Berveglieri/challenge/README.md

 to deploy the application locally you first need to create the **local_network** network in docker. e .g **docker network create local_network**

+replace the content of .env file with the content of .env.local file

 **docker-compose up**